TaskRatchet/taskratchet-docs/src/api-v1.md

 # API v1

-::: Warning
+::: warning
-This version of the API will be sunsetted soon.
+This version of the API will be sunsetted on 2025-09-12.
 Please use [version 2](/api-v2) instead.
 :::

 TaskRatchet has an API you can use to list, update, and create new tasks, among other things.